 [Regulation 56 amended in Gazette 8 Dec 2009 p.
 5005.]

-57. Unauthorised trading
+57. Unauthorised sale etc. of goods or services

 A person shall not within the limits of the Island, without permission, sell, offer or expose for sale, or provide by way of sale, any goods or services.